-Since her debut released in 2011, Kristina's published works have expanded to include the novels Bridge of Scarlet Leaves, The Pieces We Keep, and The Edge of Lost, in addition to her novellas in the anthologies A Winter Wonderland and Grand Central.
-Her forthcoming historical novel, Sold on a Monday, a runaway bestseller with almost a million copies sold.
+Since her debut released in 2011, in addition to her novellas in the anthologies A Winter Wonderland and Grand Central, Kristina's published works have expanded to include the novels Bridge of Scarlet Leaves, The Pieces We Keep, The Edge of Lost, and Sold on a Monday, a runaway bestseller with almost a million copies sold.
 Her books have been translated into multiple languages and appeared in compilations by Readers Digest, Doubleday, the Literary Guild, and more.

 A frequent guest speaker and workshop presenter, McMorris holds a B.S. in International Marketing from Pepperdine University.
 She lives in her home state of Oregon, where (if her agent asks) she is working tirelessly on her next novel.

 (Abbreviated biography available on the Media page)